 Or your EXTEM from your FIBTEM?

-Do you think the M1 is a Freeway in Sydney?
+Do you think the M1 is a Freeway in Melbourne?

-Tired of reading about the ‘state of the art’ from years ago?
+Tired of reading about the ‘state of the art’ that may have been true years ago?

 Then you need the Emergency Medicine Manual Online version.

-Now it is also customisable, so you can choose which content you want to see and what to hide.
+- customisable – you can choose the content you want to see

 Australasian College for Emergency Medicine